burdettadam/Smart-Device-Shadows/README.md

 ## Contributing

-The `pico-engine` is made up of several smaller modules.
+The `SDS` is made up of several smaller modules.
 Each with their own documentation and test suite.

 However they live in this repository in the `packages/` directory (mono-repo style using [lerna](https://github.com/lerna/lerna))
  * **pico-engine** - this is the npm package people install and use